 Tinchuley Sunrise Point - This place provides beautiful views of the surrounding mountains including the Tista valley.
 All major places in the region including Kalimpong as well as places in East and South Sikkim such as Namchi is visible from here.

 Takdah – This used to be a British cantonment and base for the cinchona plantation in the area.
-A number of British styled Bungalows can be seen here.
+A number of British Bungalows can be seen here.
 Most of these bungalows are now converted into Homestay accommodations.
 Tourists get to experience the unique opportunity of staying in a century old British heritage Bungalow which is also the home of the local people.
 Takdah village is just about 2 km from Tinchuley and can be visited on foot as well.

 Rangli Rangliot Tea Garden – One of the best tea gardens of Darjeeling hills is located about 4 km from here.
 Picture perfect views of Tista Valley and the plains of Dooars and Terai can be seen from here.